 - distance

-Although red light contains no UV radiation, it is not advisable to stare directly into a powerful light source for extended periods.
+Although red light does not contain UV radiation, it is not advisable to look directly into a powerful light source for a long time.

 Research on red light and eye health is promising but still developing.
-If you have existing eye conditions or doubts about use, consulting a doctor or specialist is recommended.
+If you have existing eye problems or doubts about use, consulting a doctor or specialist is always recommended.

 What does science say about light therapy and eye health?

-The science around red light and the eyes is still evolving.
-Results are promising, but optimal dosing and long‑term safety are still being studied.
+The science around red light and eyes is still developing.
+The results are promising, but optimal dosage and long-term safety are still being studied.

 Macular degeneration (dry AMD)

-In a randomized, sham‑controlled study, a combination of visible red and near‑infrared light was used for dry age‑related macular degeneration.
-Researchers reported improvements in functional and anatomical outcomes, with the note that long‑term effects require further study.
+In a randomized, sham-controlled study, a combination of visible red and near-infrared light was applied in dry age-related macular degeneration.
+The researchers reported improvements in functional and anatomical outcomes, with the caveat that further research is needed to determine long-term effects.

 Glaucoma

-Reviews on near‑infrared light therapy describe potential neuroprotective effects on retinal cells.
-Much of the evidence is preclinical, and clinical application requires further standardization.
+Reviews on near-infrared light therapy describe possible neuroprotective effects on retinal cells.
+Much of the evidence is preclinical, and clinical application still requires further standardization.

 Dry eyes

-Red light therapy is also being studied for dry eyes.
-Reviews indicate possible symptom improvement but emphasize that protocols and safety require further investigation.
+Red Light Therapy is also being studied for dry eyes.
+Reviews indicate that symptomatic improvement is possible but emphasize that protocols and safety are still being investigated.

-Safety always comes first when working around the eyes.
+Safety always comes first when applying around the eyes.
 Some guidelines:

-- Do not stare directly into a powerful light source for long periods.
+- Do not look directly into a powerful light source for a long time.

 - Close your eyes when the light is directed at your face.
-Enough light reaches the retina through closed eyelids.
+Sufficient light reaches the retina through closed eyelids for the intended effect.

-- Use devices with controlled intensity and clear wavelength specifications.
+- Use devices with controlled intensity and a clear specification of the wavelength.

 - Choose LED-based systems and avoid uncontrolled laser sources.

-- Keep sessions short and consistent (in studies often a few minutes).
+- Keep sessions short and consistent (often a few minutes per session in studies).

 - Stop if you experience pain or persistent discomfort.

-- Consult an ophthalmologist if you have existing eye conditions.
+- Always consult an ophthalmologist if you have existing eye conditions.

-For applications around the eyes, research often uses red wavelengths around 660–670 nm.
-Other wavelengths, such as near‑infrared, are also being studied but require careful dosing and further standardization.
+For application around the eyes, research often uses red wavelengths around 660–670 nm.
+Other wavelengths, such as near-infrared, are also studied but require careful dosing and further standardization.

 Conclusion

-Red light for the eyes is not inherently dangerous.
-In fact, when used correctly and with the right wavelength, especially red light around 660–670 nm, scientific research suggests it may support the energy balance of retinal cells.
+Red light for eyes is not inherently dangerous.
+On the contrary: with correct use and the right wavelength, especially red light within the studied range around 660–670 nm, scientific research suggests it can play a supportive role in the energy metabolism of retinal cells.

-The real risk lies not in red light itself, but in incorrect use, excessive intensity, or unsuitable equipment.
+The real risk is not in red light itself, but in misuse, excessive intensity, or unsuitable equipment.

-As with any application around the eyes, knowledge and proper dosing make the difference.
-When used consciously and responsibly, red light can be a promising development in the broader context of eye health.
+As with any application around the eyes, knowledge and dosage make the difference.
+When red light is used consciously and based on evidence, it can be an interesting development within the broader context of eye health.